Work is getting back to what passes for normal there. I

 Palestinian.
 Her family is quite crazy even before this,

-Meet the Fockers de España.
+sort of a Meet the Fockers de España.
 Don't read too

 many reviews because the pivotal plot element is more